|My latest book, "Thyme Will Tell,"

 readings from my libretto in Houston (Rice University),

-step is now a showcase presentation of the first two
+following step was a showcase presentation of the first

-scenes with singers and pianist at Rice University on 5
+two scenes with singers and pianist at Rice University on

 Damas de Gálvez.